section-engineering-education/engineering-education/content/articles/how-to-containerize-a-python-application/index.md

 <!--more-->

 ### What is Docker
 [Docker](https://www.docker.com/) is among the most popular containerization technologies.
-It has quickly become the de facto standard when talking about containers.
+When it comes to containers, it has swiftly become an arbitrary standard.

 Docker is a technology that allows you to package an application together with all of its dependencies into a single, compact, and isolated container.
 This process is known as containerization.